29 Health Benefits of Drinking Lemon Water (Particularly in the Morning)

 2. Alkalizes the Body

-Nutritionists like Gareth Edwards say that has a great alkalizing effect on the body because “minerals in it disassociate to make it alkaline” as it gets absorbed by the body.
+Nutritionists like Gareth Edwards say that has a great alkalizing effect on the body because “minerals in it disassociate to make it alkaline” as the body absorbs it.

 Here’s a video explaining this in detail.

-Even though lemon is acidic by nature, when it enters the bloodstream, “the alkalizing salts override the presence of acids” during the metabolic processes that happens when it enters the bloodstream.
+Lemon is acidic in nature.
+But as it enters the bloodstream, “the alkalizing salts override the presence of acids” during the metabolic process .

 3. Asthma Treatment